Just because an appliance is more expensive than the others, doesn't mean it's better or that it will be absolutely trouble free.

 If you are considering an icemaker for that new refrigerator, you had better keep a little money left over for the water hookup.
 Professional installation of the water supply could add in the area of a hundred dollars or more to the cost of the appliance.
 The final cost will be even higher if you purchase the icemaker as an option accessory that will first need to be installed into the refrigerator.

 If your new refrigerator purchase will include a builtin water filter system, you should also budget for replacement filters.
-Each manufacturer uses a slightly different, unique design of filter that will need to be replaced up to 4 times a year.
-Since these filters are unique to the appliance manufacturer, you will be required to purchase them from the appliance manufacturer for the life span of the appliance.
+Each manufacturer uses a slightly different, unique design of filter that will need to be replaced up to 4 times a year for the life span of the appliance.

 If you purchase an electric range with a glass cooktop or solid surface burners, you may have to replace your cooking pots and pans as well.
-For these types of elements it is critical the bottom surface of these utensils be absolutely flat.
+For these types of elements it is critical the bottom surface of cookware be absolutely flat.

-Range models with a glass oven door can become hotter to the touch than conventional designs.
+Range models with a glass oven door can become hotter to the touch than the older porcleain design.
 If you have small children in the household, you might want to read the article "How hot should my stove be to the touch?"

 Most people don't need or even use all the features on top of the line models.
 The more options there are, the more chance of requiring service in the future.